nickillig3-dotcom/XY/docs/02_RULES_CHECKLISTS_AND_TODO.md

 3. [ ] Builds at least one valid `PortfolioConfig` and computes `PortfolioResult`.

 **Output:** Portfolio configs and metrics under `/results/portfolios`.
+- Forward testing uses an OOS share of **~60%** of the available window for acceptance checks.
+- Portfolio is built from **Backtest ∩ Forward** accepted strategies.
+- Paper trading aggregates **weighted returns** on the union of bar timestamps to avoid alignment artefacts; logs per-trade events to `trades.csv` and writes summaries.

 ---